kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 ## Define a liveness HTTP request

 Another kind of liveness probe uses an HTTP GET request.
-Here is the configuration file for a Pod that runs a container based on the `gcr.io/google_containers/liveness` image.
+Here is the configuration file for a Pod that runs a Container based on the `gcr.io/google_containers/liveness` image.

 {% include code.html language="yaml" file="http-liveness.yaml" ghlink="/docs/tasks/configure-pod-container/http-liveness.yaml" %}